luke-sutton/Writerside-Web-Dev-Notes/topics/Creating-the-Database.md

 public DateTime Created { get; set; } = DateTime.Now;
 ```

-## Run SQL Server

-First, ensure that SQL Server is up and running in a docker container.
-Use the following guide to set this up if required: [Install MS SQL Server On Mac](Install-MS-SQL-Server-On-Mac.md)

-Open DataGrip (either app or plugin) select connect to database, then select add data source manually.
-Set data source to Microsoft SQL Server
-Enter port number as 1433
-Enter the server name as localhost
-Enter the user name as appropriate
-Enter the password as appropriate
-Click test connection
-If test was successful click connect to database

 ## Add a Connection String

 Next, we need to add a connection string to link our application to the database.